 In 2020 we commissioned Chronos Sustainability to build the CCLA Corporate Mental Health Benchmark and convened an Expert Advisory Panel to guide our work.
-Members of the panel include the original architects of the government commissioned 'Thriving at Work' review, Paul Farmer CBE (CEO, Mind) and Lord Dennis Stevenson CBE (former Chair, HBOS, Pearson, GPA).
-Also, Richard Caddis (Chief Medical Officer, BT) and Elena Espinoza (Principles for Responsible Investment).
+Members of the panel include the original architects of the government commissioned 'Thriving at Work' review, Paul Farmer CBE (CEO, Age UK) and Lord Dennis Stevenson CBE (former Chair, HBOS, Pearson, GPA).
+Panel members also include Elizabeth Sheldon (COO, CCLA); Dr Shekhar Saxena (Harvard T. H. Chan School of Public Health); Dr Junko Umihara (Showa Women's University); Dr Richard Caddis (Chief Medical Officer, BT); and Elena Espinoza (United Nations Principles for Responsible Investment).

 Given that the benchmark is designed as an investor tool, it takes a 'management systems framework' approach.
 This allows us to evaluate the scope of leadership commitments, related policies, and workplace programmes in place at large, listed companies.
 The method ensures that the benchmark pays particular attention to the internal governance conditions necessary for changing and shaping corporate actions on mental health in the workplace.